Netflix/vmaf/resource/doc/libvmaf.md

 `libvmaf.a` -- A Static Library of VMAF
 ===================

-VMAF is now packaged into a static library called `libvmaf.a`, built using object files under `src/wrapper/obj` and `src/ptools` (10/4/2019 TO BE UPDATED).
+VMAF is now packaged into a static library called `libvmaf.a`, built using object files under `src/libvmaf/obj` and `src/ptools` (10/4/2019 TO BE UPDATED).

-To build `libvmaf.a`, make the `ptools` library first, followed by `wrapper`:
+To build `libvmaf.a`, make the `ptools` library first, followed by `libvmaf`:

 ```
-cd src/ptools; make; cd ../../src/wrapper; make; cd ../..;
+cd src/ptools; make; cd ../../src/libvmaf; make; cd ../..;
 ```

-The static library built is at `src/wrapper/libvmaf.a`.
+The static library built is at `src/libvmaf/libvmaf.a`.
 To install the library, run:

 ```
 sudo make install